streamlit/docs/content/library/api/personalization/experimental-user.md

 ### Allowed fields

-The `st.experimental_user` command returns a dictionary with the following with only one field: `email`.
+The `st.experimental_user` command returns a dictionary with only one field: `email`.

 Display the allowed field by passing the command to `st.write`: